Destiny (video game series): Characters

-The default appearance of Ghost, considered to be the series' most important character.
-Ghost's appearance can be altered by obtaining Ghost shells.
-Furthermore, while the player's Ghost is simply named "Ghost", other Ghosts have names and different voices, such as Osiris' Ghost, Sagira.
+The default appearance of the player's Ghost, an artificial intelligence that accompanies and resurrects the Guardian.
+Players can alter its appearance using collectible Ghost shells.

 The expansive universe of Destiny features numerous recurring non-player characters (NPCs) to assist the player.
 Several provide the player with quests while others are vendors to buy new gear using the in-game currency of glimmer and/or other resources.
 Most of these characters are human or of two subspecies: the Awoken, descendants of a human colony ship that had encountered a phenomenon in deep space that caused them to become more enlightened to paracausal forces while giving them blue-gray skin and other elf-like features, and Exo, robotic shells housing human consciousness developed by the Clovis Bray Corporation as to try to give humans immortality but require their memories to be occasionally wiped to prevent them from going insane.

 While all Lightbearers of the Vanguard are recognized as Guardians, the player's character is unnamed and is simply referred to as "Guardian" or "the Guardian" by the NPCs.
 In the original Destiny, the character was voiced by one of six people, depending on which species and gender the player selected when creating their character: Matthew Mercer and Susan Eisenberg voiced the male and female Human guardians, Crispin Freeman and Grey Griffin voiced the male and female Awoken Guardians, while Peter Jessop and Cree Summer voiced the male and female Exo Guardians.
 In Destiny 2 beginning with Beyond Light, Peter Jessop now voices all male player Guardians while Susan Eisenberg voices all female ones.

 Guardians are accompanied by a Ghost, a robot artificial intelligence.
-Just like how the player's character is simply referred to as the Guardian, the player's Ghost is simply referred to as Ghost without its own unique name, whereas other characters in the game have names for their respective Ghosts, which also have their own unique voices.
-The player's Ghost was originally voiced by Peter Dinklage in the original Destiny, but due to his availability, veteran voice actor Nolan North replaced Dinklage with the release of The Taken King expansion, and re-recorded all of Dinklage's lines from the base game.
+Just like how the player's character is simply referred to as the Guardian, the player's Ghost is simply referred to as Ghost without a own unique name, whereas other characters in the game have names for their respective Ghosts, which also have their own unique voices.
+Ghost's resurrection of the player as part of the opening sequence of the original Destiny is an act that creates the player-controlled Guardian and establishes the series' treatment of death, identity and immortality.
+Ghost is the principal intermediary between the player and the universe of Destiny and accompanies the player between in-game locations.
+Ghost effectively serves as the voice of the series' game experience by providing advice, historical information, and commentary, as well as tactical assistance by resurrecting the player character whenever they die.
+Ghost was originally voiced by Peter Dinklage in the original Destiny, but due to his availability, veteran voice actor Nolan North replaced Dinklage with the release of The Taken King expansion, and re-recorded all of Dinklage's lines from the original release.